movementkitchen/website/src/pages/courses-workshops/index.md

 Through these six weeks we will explore healthy alignment in pregnancy and how to avoid common niggles of the increased weight and decreased space for breathing, pelvic floor health beyond isolated pelvic floor exercises and how to prepare the body for birth.
-You will build body awareness, functional strength and emotional resilience for a smooth transition into motherhood.
+It will help you build body awareness, functional strength and emotional resilience for a smooth transition into motherhood.

 ### Walking for Health